clintonjthompson/beautiful-jekyll/aboutme.md

 ### What else?

-I'm a mathematical statistician at the FDA and have used R off and on for a few years, although now I use it daily.
+I have used R off and on for a few years, although I now use it daily.
 Aiming to become more of a power user and to supplement my work with Python.
-I also just started using Linux (Mint) and whatever tips and tricks I learn along the way using Linux, I'll document here, too.
+I also just started using Linux and whatever tips and tricks I learn along the way using Linux, I'll document here, too.